faiza141/eda-on-game-of-thrones-battles/README.md

-# EDA GAME OF THRONES BATTLES
+# Project Overview:
-This project provides an in-depth exploratory data analysis (EDA) of battles from the Game of Thrones universe using the official dataset of battles fought between the Great Houses of Westeros.
-The goal is to uncover interesting patterns, battle strategies, and historical insights that shaped the outcome of the wars.
+This project presents an in-depth exploratory data analysis (EDA) of battles from the Game of Thrones universe, based on the official dataset detailing conflicts between the Great Houses of Westeros.
+The goal is to uncover interesting patterns, battle strategies, and historical insights that influenced the outcomes of the wars.
+An additional EDA on character deaths was also conducted to further enrich the analysis.

-# Key Findings:
+#Key Findings
 Kings & House Dynamics:
 Most active attacker king: Robb Stark

-Most active defender king: Joffrey/Tommen Baratheon Robb Stark led the most battles and had a strong win rate as an attacker.
+Most active defender king: Joffrey/Tommen Baratheon

+Insight: Robb Stark led the most battles and maintained a strong win rate as an attacker.

 Battle Outcomes:
 Attacker victories: ~59%

 Defender victories: ~41%

-Attacking generally resulted in a higher chance of success, potentially due to initiative and planning.
+Insight: Attacking generally resulted in a higher chance of success, possibly due to initiative and strategic planning advantages.

 Battle Types:

-Most common: Pitched battle
+Most common battle type: Pitched battle

 Other types: Ambush, siege, razing

-Pitched battles had a relatively balanced outcome rate, while ambushes often favored attackers.
+Insight: Pitched battles showed a relatively balanced outcome, whereas ambushes often favored the attacker.

 Regions Involved:

-Most battles took place in the Riverlands, followed by The North and The Westerlands.
+Top regions: Riverlands, The North, The Westerlands

-These regions were strategic and central to political conflicts.
+Insight: These regions were critical strategic locations in the political landscape of Westeros.

 Commanders:

-Most featured commanders: Robb Stark, Jaime Lannister, Roose Bolton Multiple battles lacked commander data, limiting deeper comparisons.
+Most featured commanders: Robb Stark, Jaime Lannister, Roose Bolton

+Note: Several battles lacked commander data, limiting deeper leadership comparisons.

+Bonus Analysis:

+Conducted EDA on character deaths, exploring patterns such as house affiliations, death rates by allegiance, and impacts of major battles on character mortality.

 Army Size Impact: